Why we do what we do

 God has more for all of us than we currently realize.
-Our prayer is that CWS would be used to pave the way for many wonderful and incredible experiences for parents and children to share in together and separately.
+Our prayer is that CWS would be used to pave the way for many wonderful and incredible experiences for parents and children to share in together and to launch into, both together and separately.

 8. To Increase Lifetime Memory

 One of our great goals is to tremendously increase lifetime memory of thousands of “incredible concepts that both show the glory of God and develop a deep understanding of true science.”
 If these can be, in part, taught to both parents and children, parents become perhaps the greatest builder of long-term memory possible.
 If parents delight in learning about God’s handiwork, literally thousands of reminders and shared moments arise all of life that wouldn’t otherwise be there.

 This is quite an improvement over flash cards for life-time memory!
 You can almost think of parents as God’s flash cards!
 When you’re 80 and your kids in their 50’s, the moments will keep coming!

 9. To Expand Horizons

 There is so much to learn and experience that glorifies the Lord and brings His blessing to others.
 Our deep prayer is that the Lord would work through CWS to expand the horizons of students and their families in both subject areas and experiences.

 It is such a blessing to be used by the Lord to bring beauty into the lives of others.
 Our desire is to be part of raising an army with new knowledge and abilities to increase gentle and powerful opportunities for sharing the Lord with others.